kovalenkovpu/postgres-docker/README.md

 ### Prerequisites

-Docker is installed on your computer
+- Docker is installed on your computer
+- Copy the content of `.env.example` to the `.env` file

 ### Run docker service locally, then run the compose